jCableCoder/portfolio-netlify/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      As a business writer and editor for the past two decades, an essential component of my job has been exploring the systems and technologies that fuel innovation, solve complex challenges and drive operational excellence.
-After years of writing about disruptive technology – from e-commerce to advanced driver-assistance systems – I came to the realization that just writing about tech wasn’t enough.
-That inspired me to learn the programming languages underpinning our world’s digital transformation – leading me to Tech Elevator.

       ### I like to think that I bring a unique skillset to software
       development.
 In addition to my training as a full-stack developer – which includes 800+ hours of education and application through Tech Elevator –